Alejogb1/job-board/blog-data/what-strategies-are-available-for-optimizing-adaptive-batching-approaches-in-training-large-language-models-and-what-are-the-potential-efficiency-gains.md

 id: "what-strategies-are-available-for-optimizing-adaptive-batching-approaches-in-training-large-language-models-and-what-are-the-potential-efficiency-gains"
 ---

 Hey there!
-So you're diving into the fascinating world of training `large language models` (LLMs), huh?
+So you're diving into the fascinating world of training `large language models` (LLMs), right?
 That's awesome!
 It's a seriously complex field, but also incredibly rewarding.
 You're asking about optimizing `adaptive batching` – a smart way to make training more efficient.
 Let's unpack this together.

 Think of training an LLM like teaching a really, really smart parrot to talk.
 You don't just shout the same phrase repeatedly; you adjust your teaching style based on how well the parrot understands.
 Adaptive batching is similar.
 Instead of using the same `batch size` (number of examples shown at once) throughout training, it cleverly adjusts this size based on the model's performance.
 This avoids wasting computation on examples the model already "gets."